TomWhitwell/CP/README.md

 ```
 curl -s https://raw.githubusercontent.com/TomWhitwell/CP/main/install.sh | bash
 ```
-You should see this output, with various log details:
+You should see this output, with various log details and progress bars in between.
+It takes 5-10 minutes to complete:

 ```
 🛠 Updating system...